Google Street View in North America

-Canada

 Street View in Canada began on October 7, 2009.
 On this day, Street View was made available for several large Canadian cities, as well as Banff National Park and Whistler, British Columbia (one of the sites from the 2010 Winter Olympics).
 This was after long anticipation of the feature in the country.
 Street View cars had been spotted as early as 2007.

 On December 2, 2009, nine more Canadian cities were added, from east to west St. John's, Sherbrooke, Sudbury, London, Winnipeg, Saskatoon, Edmonton and Victoria.

 On February 10, 2010, many more areas of Canada (barring extremely northern and rural areas) were added.
 Of note, ski runs on Whistler Blackcomb Resort is also covered in this update.
 As of 2013 the northernmost community imaged is the Arctic island community of Cambridge Bay, Nunavut.
 As of April 2014 the only Canadian urban areas whose images have not been uploaded are the urban areas within the Labrador region of Newfoundland and Labrador.

 On October 10, 2012, street view images in many parts of Canada were updated and some new images of parks, trails, university campuses and zoos were added.